porsche-design-system/porsche-design-system/packages/components/src/components/form/switch/switch.usage.md

 **## When to use**

 • Use a Switch if an instant response of applied settings is required without an explicit action.
 • Use a Switch to enable or disable a mode, feature, or function.
+If a setting requires a button press before it can take effect, you should use a [Checkbox](#/components/checkbox-wrapper) instead.
 • Use a Switch when user is toggling independent features or behaviors.

 ---